znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 }
 ```

-Note: nesting like in the above examples (e.g. street nested within array of addresses within employee) only works because street itself does not exist as a top-level key in an entity.
+Note: nesting like in the above examples (e.g. street nested within array of addresses within employee) only works because street itself does not exist as a top-level key in an entitiy.

 Finally, consider another example where a schema refers to another schema: